 that are richer by night

 when spiders pitch

 breakfast on sweetnesses.”

-The English Fall is the time of year when village communities would come together to harvest their crops and celebrate in style.
+The English autumn is the time of year when village communities would come together to harvest their crops and celebrate in style.

 Despite the shift away from an agricultural economy, harvest traditions last to this day: giant pumpkin competitions, live music, dancing and apple bobbing, along with breaking bread and sharing a tipple long into the night.

 Most English towns and villages will have some sort of Harvest Festival.
-Probably the most extravagant of these is the RHS Harvest Festival Show held this year (2022) in Malvern in the West Country.
+Probably the most extravagant of these is the RHS Harvest Festival Show.

 Birdlife is also spectacular.
 Just spend a late afternoon at RSPB Ham Wall in Somerset in November and you’ll get quite the performance from murmuring starlings as they sweep and swoon across the dusk-lit skies.

 Who doesn’t love the sound of the crunch of crispy leaves underfoot?
-Well, the UK has that in spades during the Fall months.
+Well, the UK has that in spades during the autumn months.